ikeyat/javadoc2xls/javadoc2xls/README.md

 # Hints
-If you have the maven-javadoc-config to your app, you cannot get standard javadoc of your app.
+If you have the ``maven-javadoc-config`` to your app, you cannot get standard javadoc of your app.
 Maven profile will help this problem.
 I recommend that you have the config at the minor Maven profile, not the default profile.

 Other cases, if you would like to get standard javadoc of test code additionally, custom tag option will be helpful.
-You can find simple [example](https://github.com/ikeyat/xls2conf/blob/master/javadoc2xls-test/pom.xml).
+You can find a simple [example](https://github.com/ikeyat/xls2conf/blob/master/javadoc2xls-test/pom.xml).
 For more detail, see https://maven.apache.org/plugins-archives/maven-javadoc-plugin-2.8.1/examples/tag-configuration.html.